 For people with type 2 diabetes, most of their lives are spent monitoring and controlling their blood insulin/sugar levels making sure that it doesn’t go too high or too low.
 Fortunately, according to a study published by the Molecules journal in 2019, herbs such as bay leaves could help in the control of this.

 The study in question used 2300 compounds derived from 30 common herbs and spices.
 From these 2300 compounds, researchers found that over 900 of them had some potential anti-diabetic activity.
-In bay leaves specifically, researchers found that compounds in it inhibit alpha-glucosidase activity, increase insulin stimulated glucose metabolism in adipocytes and reduce hyperglycemia as well as hyperlipidemia in type 2 diabetic patients (5).
+In bay leaves specifically, researchers found that compounds in it may inhibit alpha-glucosidase activity, increase insulin stimulated glucose metabolism in adipocytes (fat cells) and reduce hyperglycemia (high blood sugar) as well as hyperlipidemia (high cholesterol and/or triglycerides) in type 2 diabetic patients (5).

-According to WebMD, these simple leaves are a good source of vitamins A, C and B6 which are known to help boost your immune system.
+According to WebMD, these simple leaves are a good source of vitamins A, C and B6 which are known to help support the functioning of your immune system.

-According to a study published in 2020, bay leaves have been used for over 1000 years, not only in food, but for medicinal purposes as well – purposes that can still be of use today.
+According to a review published in 2020, bay leaves have been used for over 1000 years, not only in food, but for medicinal purposes as well – purposes that might still be of use today.
 For example, bay leaf tea is said to be used to help treat stomach aches, clear up mucus in the lungs, colds, and sore throat.
 For headaches, one can put a leaf in their nostril or under a headband to help relieve the pain.
-These leaves can also be used for stomach problems like impaired digestion, flatulence, eructation, epigastric bloating, as diuretic and so much more (1).
+These leaves are also used for stomach problems like impaired digestion, flatulence, eructation, epigastric bloating, as diuretic and so much more.
+There aren’t many studies on the efficacy of bay leaf for these specific conditions in humans, but there is some evidence that bay leaf has biologic properties such as wound healing activity, antimicrobial activity, analgesic and antiinflammatory activity, and more (1).

 Does Bay Leaf Really Make A Difference?